next-hat/documentation/docs/guides/nanocl/advanced-usage/secret_env.md

 <StatefileBlock example="advanced/secret-env" />

-For more information about secrets refer to our [Secret reference](/references/nanocl/secret)
+For more information about secrets refer to our [secret reference][secret_ref]

+[secret_ref]: /docs/references/nanocl/objects/secret.md